 This is so different.
-It is radically different from our mentality of an all or nothing world.
+It is radically different from our mentality of an all-ornothing world.
 What do we tell ourselves?
-You had a drink and you were on a break?
-Back to square one.
+You had a drink, and you were on a break, back to square one.
 No, it doesn't work like that.
 I can't even tell you how long I was caught in this mentality.
 I'd told myself I wasn't drinking and then I'd drink, then I was back to square one.
+It simply does not work like that.

-It simply does not work like that, and the reason why we think that it does is because we have such a fixation that the way to succeed is to cross days off a calendar.
+The reason why we think that it does is because we have such a fixation that the way to succeed is to cross days off a calendar.
 It's just to accumulate numbers of non-drinking days.
-And if that is the goal, when you make the decision to drink, what do we tell ourselves?
-I got to go back to the beginning now, I got to start counting again.
-None of that work, none of that progress, none of those decisions to say no, none of them count.
+If that is the goal, when you make the decision to drink, what do we tell ourselves?
+"I've got to go back to the beginning now.
+I've got to start counting again.
+None of that work, none of that progress, none of those decisions to say no, none of them count."